martin-der/CanardHTTPD/README.md

 **Warning, this a application is in an alpha state**

-It quite works as expected but many functionnality as missing or buggy.
+It quite works as expected but many functionnalities are missing or buggy.

 ## How ?
 It uses [Jetty](http://www.eclipse.org/jetty/1) for all the HTTP hard work.